 Given that the defining feature of a bureaucratic organization is protocol, i.e. the rules and procedures governing its operations and the handling of the information that it administers, the idea that blockchains are bureaucracies should strike no one as far-fetched.

 At the core of all blockchain systems we find a set of highly formalized rules — a cryptographic protocol and a consensus algorithm.
 With these key elements in place, network-specific domains of knowledge and specialized roles can develop, leading to an increasingly higher level of institutionalization — something we’ve seen happen around most prominent networks.
-Examples include the BIP process and its equivalents, the establishment of network foundations, the use of formal communication channels for regular updates, the creation of centralized businesses that utilize these networks, and the introduction of formal voting and dispute resolution mechanisms, among many others.
+Examples include the BIP process and its equivalents, the establishment of network foundations, the use of formal communication channels for regular updates, the creation of centralized businesses that operate or rely on these networks, and the introduction of formal voting and dispute resolution mechanisms, among many others.

 So what’s bureaucratic about blockchain governance?
 On-chain — everything.
 Off-chain — increasingly more of it.
 While this does not mean all off-chain governance should or even could be formalized, the gradual increase in written rules and guidelines is certainly a testament to the perceived benefits of procedural clarity.
-Meanwhile, off-chain politics should appropriately be seen as both the biggest problem of, and the most compelling solution to network governance.

 The bigger picture